Majors, Certificates/Minors and Accelerated Degree programs

 2. Electives, certificates or minors for a minimum of 120 credits

-Students can earn up to two minors and certificates.
+Students can earn up to two minors, two certificates or one minor and one certificate.

 Fellows Programs offer students an opportunity to further engage with faculty or conduct research: